 Why Get a Business Credit Card?

-Responsible use can even help you build your business credit, opening up even more financing opportunities.
+Responsible use can even help you build your business and personal credit, opening up even more financing opportunities.
 This versatility is perhaps why, according to Mercator Advisory Group, credit card usage among small businesses is expected to approach $700 billion by 2022.

 Despite the value this type of small business funding can provide, finding and applying for the right card can be complicated.
 There’s a seemingly endless array of cards businesses can choose from, and even after diligent research, the key to approval can be a mystery.
 Many credit card companies provide vague, if any, information about exact eligibility requirements.

 While there’s no surefire way to ensure that you’re always approved for your card of choice, there are a few things you can do to find cards that fit your credit and financial profile and increase the odds of approval.

 Can Anyone Apply for a Business Credit Card?